ad-freiburg/el-benchmark-annotation-guidelines/README.md

  [[Q2526255](https://www.wikidata.org/wiki/Q2526255)|**director**]
  [[Q42574](https://www.wikidata.org/wiki/Q42574)|**James Cameron**]**.**"
- , the entities for "Titanic", "director" and "James Cameron" all have an instance of / subclass of path in Wikidata to a type from our type whitelist ("creative work", "occupation" and "person", respectively). "film" on the other hand is not an instance of any type in Wikidata, but only subclass of some types.
+ , the entities for "Titanic", "director" and "James Cameron" all have an instance of / subclass of path in Wikidata to a type from a pre-defined type whitelist ("creative work", "occupation" and "person", respectively). "film" on the other hand is not an instance of any type in Wikidata, but only subclass of some types.

 **Guideline:**
 Annotate only entities that have an instance of / subclass of (P31/P279*) path to at least one type that occurs in a